AleksanderVEriksen/Text_to_image/readme.md

 ### Goal

-The first goal will be to create a layer that understand the text, and then process the information in a way to construct an image.
+The first goal will be to apply noise to the images, then learn a UNET model to predict the noise level an image contain, so it can de-noise it later.